akonisanchez/pacepilot-io/README.md

 After running cross country and track in college, I know how valuable structure can be.
 But I also know that most people do not need an elite training plan.
 They need something approachable that helps them rebuild consistency and confidence so I built PacePilot around that idea.
 I have taken plenty of breaks from running myself, so I used the kind of structure I would follow to rebuild fitness and translated that thinking into app logic.

-PacePilot is best designed for runners training between 8 and 45 miles per week.
-It is meant to give users a realistic starting point for rebuilding endurance and routine.

 ## Visit deployed app below!

 https://pacepilot-io.onrender.com/